Complete Guide to an Online Statistics Degree

 Most aspiring statisticians should seek a master's degree in the discipline, although entry-level positions are available for graduates who hold a bachelor's degree.
 Students should also consider accreditation before making a commitment to any program.
 Attending a regionally accredited program will assure students that they are receiving an education that meets high quality standards, and graduates from an accredited program will be more competitive in the job market.

-Comprehensive List of Schools for an Online Statistics Degree (21)
+Comprehensive List of Accredited Online Schools - Statistics Degrees (22)

 Undergraduate studies are available in statistics, which will prepare graduates for some entry-level jobs.
-Online bachelor's programs usually require 120 credit hours and take four years to complete.
+A bachelor's program will take four years to complete the required 120-credit hours.
 Applicants must have a high school GPA of 3.0 or higher to qualify for a bachelor's program.
-A master's degree is the next level of education for aspiring statisticians, which will prepare them for above entry-level jobs in the profession.
+A master's degree is the next level of education for aspiring statisticians, and will prepare them for higher level jobs in the field.
 Students can complete a master's program in two to five years through 30 to 40-credit hours of study.
 It must also be noted that students must maintain a 3.0 GPA in order to qualify for graduation.
+Graduate certificate programs in statistics are also available online, often for specific statistics specializations, and can be completed in as little as a year.

 Students who have completed a bachelor's degree in statistics will be eligible to move on to a graduate program.
 Statistics students will be required to complete 30 to 45 units of study and can complete their online master's education in two to five years based on full or half time enrollment.
 An emphasis will be put on industry software including Minitab, R, and SAS to help participants enhance their data analysis abilities.
 Other key areas of study include analysis of discrete data, sampling theory and methods, applied time series analysis, statistical analysis of genomic data, applied non-parametric statistics, and applied multivariate statistical analysis.
 Some master's programs may require their students to complete a thesis.
 It must also be noted that a minimum grade-point average of 3.0 is required for graduation.
 For admission into a graduate program, applicants must hold a bachelor's degree with a minimum 3.0 undergraduate GPA in statistics or related discipline from a regionally accredited institution.
 Graduates who hold a master's degrees can go into careers such as financial planner, economist, market researchers, and statistical consultants.